hannestschofenig/tschofenig-ids/cose-cek-hkdf-sha256/draft-tschofenig-cose-cek-hkdf-sha256.md

 {{figure-decrypting-encrypted-payload}} shows that the mitigation layer is inserted between the content key distribution methods and content decryption if the cek-hkdf parameter with true value locates in outer header.
+Note that Enc_structure is fed to decryption function (Decrypt) if the COSE_Encrypt.alg is an AEAD.

 ~~~aasvg
 Direct Direct+KDF AES-KW   Direct ECDH    ECDH+AES-KW     COSE-HPKE